RealMorbius/The-Dice-Game/README.md

 A: You need to install python.
 You can install Python [Here](https://www.python.org/downloads/)

 #### Q: What are the ASSET files
-A: The Asset Files are the files named 1 2 3 4 5 6 in the [zip file](https://github.com/RealMorbius/The-Dice-Game/archive/refs/heads/main.zip) when downloaded
+A: The Asset Files are the files named 1, 2, 3, 4, 5, and 6 in the [zip file](https://github.com/RealMorbius/The-Dice-Game/archive/refs/heads/main.zip) when downloaded